 Dual Flush Toilets

-Probably one of the better deals you can grab when it comes to toilets is a dual flush model.
+Probably one of the better deals you can grab when it comes to toilets are the top rated dual-flush toilets as they are Eco-friendly toilets that save on water usage.
 Dual flush models have two buttons that let you decide how much water to use per flush.
 One button is considered low efficiency, while the other is considered high.
 By having this low and high power option you won’t waste a heavy amount of water flushing small things that don’t need the full power of the toilet.
 It’s a manual process that puts the entire flushing experience in the hands of the consumer, and it’s so simplistic that everyone will get how it works on the first try.
 Dual flush toilets cost a little more than a normal toilet but pass the water savings onto you over the course of its lifetime.